gholin/wordle-clone/README.md

 ### 2. Write a manual test

 Write a manaual test for loosing a game.
 Start at navigating to the page and end at the "Sorry, you loose!" dialog.
-Include any data you feel in required for a good test case.
+Include any data you feel is required for a good test case.

 ### 3. Automate the test from step 2

-Using a test automation framework of your choice create automate the manual test created in step 2.
+Using a test automation framework of your choice automate the manual test created in step 2.

 ### 4. Create an automation test for winning the game